-- b.
-ONLY VEHICLES REGISTERED BY THE MAA AND OPERATED BY APPROPRIATELY BADGED DRIVERS MAY PROCEED ON THE AIRFIELD WITHOUT AN ESCORT.
+- a.
+ANY VEHICLE TO BE USED ON THE AIRPORT INCLUDING ALL CONTRACTOR EQUIPMENT AND MACHINERY CAPABLE OF BEING DRIVEN SHALL BE INSPECTED AND MUST DISPLAY A VALID AIRFIELD REGISTRATION DECAL.
+ALL OTHER (UNREGISTERED) VEHICLES MUST REMAIN UNDER CONTINUOUS ESCORT WHILE IN THE WORKSITE AND WHILE TRAVELING IN THE RESTRICTED AREAS OR TO AND FROM THE WORKSITE.
+IT IS THE CONTRACTOR'S RESPONSIBILITY TO ENSURE THAT VEHICLES ARE REGISTERED IN A TIMELY MANNER AS NOT TO DELAY THE PROJECT. - b.
+ONLY VEHICLES REGISTERED BY THE MAA AND OPERATED BY APPROPRIATELY BADGED DRIVERS MAY PROCED ON THE AIRFIELD WITHOUT AN ESCORT.
 UNREGISTERED VEHICLES MUST BE ESCORTED AT ALL TIMES BY A REGISTERED VEHICLE.
-APPROPRIATELY BADGED INDIVIDUALS OPERATING REGISTERED VEHICLES MAY ESCORT NO MORE THAN THREE VEHICLES AT ONE TIME.
-IF IT BECOMES NECESSARY TO ESCORT MORE THAN THREE VEHICLES, THE ESCORT SHOULD BE PERFORMED AS A MOTORCADE WITH ONE REGISTERED VEHICLE LEADING THE ESCORTED VEHICLES AND A SECOND REGISTERED VEHICLE COMPRISING THE REAR OF THE MOTORCADE. - c.
+APPROPRIATELY BADGED INDIVIDUALS OPERATING REGISTERED VEHICLES MAY ESCORT NO MORE THAN THREE VEHICLES AT VENICLES WAT ESCORT NO MORE THAN THREE VENICLES AT ONE TIME.
+IF IT BECOMES NECESSARY TO ESCORT MORE THAN THREE VENICLES, THE ESCORT SHOULD BE PERFORMED AS A MOTORCADE WITH ONE REGISTERED VENICLE LEADING THE ESCORTED VENICLES AND A SECOND REGISTERED VENICLE COMPRISING THE REAR OF THE MOTORCADE. - c.
 ALL PERMITTED VEHICLES SHALL BE MAINTAINED IN ACCORDANCE WITH ALL AIRPORT STANDARD OPERATING PROCEDURES. - d.
 ALL PERMITTED VEHICLES SHALL BE CLEARLY MARKED WITH THE COMPANY NAME, LOGO, OR OTHER IDENTIFICATION ACCEPTABLE TO THE MAA.
-VEHICLE IDENTIFICATION SHALL BE IN ACCORDANCE WITH BWI TENANT DIRECTIVE 200.2, PARAGRAPH 3.2.B 'VEHICLE REGISTRATION PROGRAM', WHICH STATES THAT CHARACTERS ON SIDE ARE TO BE A MINIMUM OF 8 INCHES HIGH; CHARACTERS ON THE TOP (OR HOOD) ARE TO BE A MINIMUM OF 12 INCHES HIGH.
-TOP MARKINGS ARE TO BE ORIENTED LONGITUDINALLY.
-IN ADDITION, PERMITTED CONSTRUCTION VEHICLES SHALL, WHEN REQUESTED, DISPLAY IN FULL VIEW, ABOVE THE VEHICLE.
-A 3-FOOT X 3-FOOT.
-OR LARGER.
-ORANGE AND WHITE CHECKERBOARD PLASTIC FLAG.
-EACH CHECKERBOARD COLOR SHALL BE 1-FOOT SQUARE. - e.
-EACH VEHICLE OPERATING ON A TAXIWAY OR RUNWAY DURING THE HOURS OF DARKNESS SHALL BE EQUIPPED WITH FLASHING OR NON-FLASHING IDENTIFICATION LIGHTS ON TOP OF THE VEHICLE AND OF SUCH INTENSITY TO CONFORM TO LOCAL CODES FOR MAINTENANCE VEHICLES.
-DARKNESS SHALL BE DEFINED AS ONE HOUR BEFORE OFFICIAL SUNSET UNTIL ONE HOUR AFTER SUNRISE. - f.
-VEHICLES MAKING ONLY OCCASIONAL VISITS TO THE JOB SITE DO NOT NEED TO BE PERMITTED AND ARE EXEMPT FROM THE IDENTIFICATION REQUIREMENTS CONTAINED ABOVE, EXCEPT THAT THEY MUST ALSO BE LIGHTED WHEN ENTERING THE JOB SITE DURING THE HOURS OF DARKNESS. - g.
-REFER TO SPECIFICATIONS ITEM X-1 FOR SECURITY ACCESS INFORMATION. - 4.
+VEHICLE IDENTIFICATION SHALL BE IN ACCORDANCE WITH BWI TENANT DIRECTIVE 200.2.
+VEHICLE REGISTRATION PROGRAM.
+PERMITTED CONSTRUCTION VEHICLE SHALL, WHEN REQUESTED, DISPLAY IN FUL VIEW, ABOVE THE VEHICLE, A 3-FOOT X 3-FOOT, OR LARGER, ORANGE AND WHITE CHECKERBOARD PLASTIC FLAG.
+EACH CHECKERBOARD COLOR SHALL BE 1-FOOT SQUARE. - EACH VEHICLE OPERATING ON A TAXIWAY OR RUNWAY DURING THE HOURS OF DARKNESS SHALL BE EQUIPPED WITH FLASHING OR NON-FLASHING IDENTIFICATION LIGHTS ON TOP OF THE VEHICLE AND OF SUCH INTENSITY TO CONFORM TO LOCAL CODES FOR MAINTENANCE VEHICLES.
+DARKINESS SHALL BE DEFINED AS ONE HOUR BEFORE OFFICIAL SUNSET UNTIL ONE HOUR AFTER SUNRISE. - REFER TO SPECIFICATIONS ITEM X-1 FOR SECURITY ACCESS f.
+INFORMATION - 4.
 RADIO COMMUNICATIONS FOR THOSE AUTHORIZED TO OPERATE OR WORK IN THE AIRFIELD MOVEMENT AREA, RADIO COMMUNICATION WITH THE FAA CONTROL TOWER IS REQUIRED AT ALL TIMES.
-ALL VEHICULAR MOVEMENTS IN THE MOVEMENT AREA ARE UNDER THE DIRECT CONTROL OF THE ATCT AND REQUESTS FOR MOVEMENT TO ENTERING OR MOVING WITHIN THE MOVEMENT AREA.
+ALL VEHICULAR MOVEMENTS IN THE MOVEMENT AREA ARE UNDER THE DIRECT CONTROL OF THE ATCT AND REQUESTS FOR MOVEMENT MUST BE APPROVED BY THE ATCT VIA RADIO COMMUNICATION PRIOR TO ENTERING OR MOVING WITHIN THE COMMUNICATION PRIOR TO ENTERING OR MOVING WITHIN THE MOVEMENT AREA.
 RADIOS SHALL BE FURNISHED BY THE CONTRACTOR AND SHALL BE CAPABLE OF TRANSMITTING AND RECEIVING AT A GROUND FREQUENCY OF 121.9 MHZ.
 THIS FREQUENCY IS TO BE UTILIZED WHEN CROSSING ACTIVE FACILITIES.
 SUFFICIENT RADIOS SHALL BE ON SITE AND OPERATING AT ALL TIMES SO THAT INSTRUCTIONS OR COMMUNICATIONS MAY BE DISPATCHED TO ALL CREWS WITHIN AN ACTIVE AOA WITHIN ONE MINUTE AFTER RECEIPT OF DIRECTION FROM THE TOWER.